miguelpuerto1/js-clock-project/README.md

 # js-clock-project

 ## Purpose
-this is a clock project built with JS HTML and CSS
+A clock built with JavaScript.

 ## Built With
 * HTML